 - When negotiating your compensation, remember that the 2015 Perez decision states that compensation from donation is taxable income, and take that into account; also consider that if you have short-term complications and end up in the hospital, you will want to be able to pay for childcare, lost wages, etc.

-- Check out resources like We Are Egg Donors and Is Egg Donation For Me to get your questions answered.
+- Check out resources like We Are Egg Donors to get your questions answered.

 Mark P. Trolice